 Agent Orange birth defects in children

 Since Vietnam vets returned home and started having children, a worrying trend occurred.
 Many children were born with birth defects.
-Yet, the VA has not made a broad connection between birth defects Agent Orange exposure.
-It is very specific about which children qualify for disability benefits for birth defects and it depends on whether the child’s mother or the father served in Vietnam.
+Yet, the VA has not made a broad connection between birth defects and Agent Orange exposure.
+It is very specific about which children qualify for disability benefits for birth defects, and it depends on whether the child’s mother or the father served in Vietnam.

 The VA recognizes that children born to female veterans who served in Vietnam have a higher incidence of birth defects, but it does not attribute these conditions to Agent Orange exposure.